ktsu-dev/ScopedAction/README.md

 - **Automatic Resource Management**: Resources are automatically acquired when the object is constructed and released when it's destroyed
 - **Exception Safety**: Resources are properly released even if exceptions occur within the scope
-- **Deterministic Cleanup**: The cleanup action is guaranteed to execute when the object goes out of scope
+- **Deterministic Execution**: The OnClose action is guaranteed to execute when the object goes out of scope
-- **Stack-Based Semantics**: Leverages C#'s `using` statement to provide stack-based resource management similar to C++ RAII
+- **Stack-Based Semantics**: Leverages C#'s `using` statement to provide execution tied to lexical scope, mimicking C++ stack-based object destruction

 The pattern is particularly useful for scenarios like:
 - File operations (open/close)